Africa Scout Conference

 Africa Scout Region Strategic Plan

-The current regional strategic plan (2012-2015) was adopted at the 15th Africa Scout Conference in Luanda, Angola (6-9 June 2013) upon submission by the Africa Scout Committee with technical support from the Africa Scout Regional Office.
+The current regional strategic plan (2015-2018) was adopted at the 16th Africa Scout Conference in Kampala, Uganda (August 2015) upon submission by the Africa Scout Committee with technical support from the World Scout Bureau Africa Support Centre.

-The plan builds on the gains of the Africa Ten Year Development plan 2001-2011 and takes into account the four priority areas emanating from the 39th World Scout Conference resolutions, namely Youth for Change, 21st Century Leadership, Global Support and Our Strategic Path.
-It also builds on the outcomes of the 2nd Africa Scout Summit and status reports based on extensive field visits by top Scouting Leadership at the Regional level.
+The plan takes into account the six priority areas emanating from the 40th World Scout Conference resolutions, namely Youth Engagement, Educational Methods, Diversity & Inclusion, Social Impact, Communications & External Relations and Governance.
+It also builds on the outcomes of the status reports based on extensive field visits by top Scouting Leadership at the Regional level.

-To achieve the objectives of the regional strategic plan, the Africa Scout Committee as set the following subcommittees, which are directly supported by relevant staff members from the Africa Scout Regional Office:
+To achieve the objectives of the regional strategic plan, the Africa Scout Committee has set the following subcommittees, which are headed by committee members and directly supported by relevant staff members from the World Scout Bureau Africa Support Centre